Paul McLaughlin (actor)

 Paul McLaughlin is a New Zealand actor who won the Cloud 9 award for Actor of the Year in 2004.
 He works out of Wellington, New Zealand, where he lives with his wife—singer, foley-artist and actress, Carrie McLaughlin.

 Career

 McLaughlin graduated from Toi Whakaari: New Zealand Drama School in 1996 with a Diploma in Acting.
 McLaughlin has had roles in the TV series Jackson's Wharf, as Brian Peek, and Seven Periods with Mr Gormsby, as Principal Roger Dasent.
 He has also had guest roles in numerous other television series and in film - including The Lord of the Rings.

 In 2006 he founded site-specific.co.nz, a devising theatre company.
 The first play was Hotel, a show for 12 audience members at a time set in a real, luxury hotel suite.
+The company went on to complete a trilogy of works, adding "Salon" and "Cafe" to complete The Hotel Trilogy.

-His stage credits include The Love of Humankind, The Bach, Drawer of Knoves, Peninsula and Te Karakia.
+His stage credits number over 100 productions and include "Albert Speer", "Kings of the Gym", The Love of Humankind, "The Bach", Drawer of Knives, Peninsula and Te Karakia..
+Paul has also directed extensively including several Summer Shakespeare's and award winning seasons at theatres around New Zealand.

 In 2004 he won the Chapman Tripp Theatre Award for Actor of the Year for the title role in Albert Speer.

+Since 2023 Paul has worked with Taki Rua Productions, as General Manager and more recently as Producer.